 NOTE: This dataset does not cover the entire Internet, therefore none of the studies appearing below represents Internet-wide figures.
 They may differ greatly from studies conducted using other datasets.
 However the trends within this set, the changes over time, are believed to be representative of Internet-wide trends and therefore provide valuable insight.

-The following graph shows the same graph of domains that have published and kept DMARC records, but the secondary plot is the number of new domains publishing a DMARC record for the first time in each month.
+The following graph covers the same set of domains, but shows the number of domains publishing a DMARC record for the first time in each month.
 The chart starts in January 2015 simply to avoid a large number of earlier months whose totals wouldn’t be visible.

 Any new protocol should expect to see organizations both adopt it and abandon it.
 Some will try it and find they don’t need it, others may for unrelated reasons cease operation.
 Some may be temporary deployments to see what the protocol can do, perhaps leading to other deployments in production domains.
 And some may be part of the automated setup and tear-down of domains created temporarily for potentially fraudulent purposes.

 When SPF was first introduced, the most aggressive group to deploy the technology was spammers.
 This is a practice we saw repeated with DKIM as criminals tried to gain some advantage by blending in with organizations adopting these new practices.
-Looking at the first two quarters of 2016 in the graph above, we may be seeing adoption by legitimate domains accelerating far beyond the use by fraudsters on the disposable domains they configure for their campaigns, which quickly disappear.
+Looking at the first two quarters of 2016 in the graph above, we appear to see permanent adoption accelerating far beyond the temporary deployments.